Statement 7: Asset and Liability Management (continued)

 The Building Australia Fund (BAF), the Education Investment Fund (EIF) and the Health and Hospitals Fund (HHF) were established on 1 January 2009.
 These Nation‑building Funds were established to finance investment in transport, communications, broadband, energy, water, higher education, research, vocational education and training, and health infrastructure.

-The Investment Mandates for the Nation‑building Funds, which are set by the Treasurer and the Minister for Finance and Deregulation, give guidance to the Future Fund Board of Guardians, which has responsibility for managing the investments of the BAF, EIF and HHF.
+The Investment Mandates for the Nation‑building Funds, which are set by the Treasurer and the Minister for Finance and Deregulation, give guidance to the Board, which has responsibility for managing the investments of the BAF, EIF and HHF.
 The Board is responsible for the investment decisions of the funds.

-The Investment Mandates set a benchmark return on the Nation‑building Funds of the Australian three‑month bank bill swap rate plus 0.3 per cent per annum calculated on a rolling 12 month basis (5.2 per cent for the year to 31 March 2011).
-The Investment Mandates require that investments minimise the probability of capital losses over a 12 month horizon.
+The Investment Mandates set a benchmark return on the Nation‑building Funds of the Australian three‑month bank bill swap rate plus 0.3 per cent per annum calculated on a rolling 12‑month basis (5.2 per cent for the year to 31 March 2012).
+The Investment Mandates require that investments minimise the probability of capital losses over a 12‑month horizon.
 Consistent with these requirements, the assets of the three funds are invested in combinations of short‑term and medium‑term debt instruments.

-The March quarter 2011 return for the BAF was 1.4 per cent, while the EIF and the HHF each returned 1.5 per cent.
-Over the 12 months to 31 March 2011, each of the Nation‑building Funds has returned 5.4 per cent, exceeding the mandated benchmark return of 5.2 per cent.
+Over the 12 months to 31 March 2012, the BAF and EIF each returned 5.4 per cent, while the HHF returned 5.3 per cent, exceeding the mandated benchmark return of 5.2 per cent.

-The estimated uncommitted balance of funds at 31 March 2011 was $1.5 billion for the BAF, $2.5 billion for the EIF and $0.5 billion for the HHF.
-These figures include net investment earnings up to 31 March 2011.
+The estimated uncommitted balance of funds at 31 March 2012 was $1.7 billion for the BAF, $2.8 billion for the EIF and $0.7 billion for the HHF.
+These figures are the amounts available for new eligible projects and include net investment earnings up to 31 March 2012.

 The Nation‑building Funds are financial asset funds, consisting of cash and investments in debt instruments.
 When cash is drawn down from the Funds to fund projects, this reduces the size of the Funds on the balance sheet.
 In addition, decisions which commit to future spending from the uncommitted balances of the Funds will impact on the underlying cash balance estimates at the time those decisions are taken.

-The global financial crisis led to the profound dislocation of the Australian residential mortgage‑backed securities (RMBS) market.
-In view of these developments, in October 2008 the Government directed the Australian Office of Financial Management (AOFM) to invest $8 billion in high‑quality AAA‑rated Australian securities to support competition in residential mortgage lending from smaller lenders.
+The global financial crisis led to the profound dislocation of the securitisation market globally, including the Australian residential mortgage backed securities (RMBS) market.
+In view of these developments, during 2008 and 2009 the Government directed the Australian Office of Financial Management (AOFM) to invest $16 billion in high quality, AAA‑rated Australian securities to support competition from smaller lenders in the residential mortgage and small business lending markets.

 The AOFM and the Treasury will continue to monitor conditions in the RMBS market closely.